Alfa Romeo:

 During World War I, BMW was a major supplier of airplane engines

-(thanks Redditors!) to the German government.
+(and later airplanes such as the Red Baron) (thanks Redditors!) to the German government.
 After the war, Germany was forbidden by the Treaty of Versailles to manufacture airplanes and BMW was forced to change its business: it first made railway brakes before making motorized bicycle, motorcycles and cars.

 Update 3/6/08: Neatorama readers Dan S. and Bruce Kennedy who pointed out that the idea of BMW logo being derived from spinning propeller was actually anadvertisement by the company (scroll down about halfway).
 Also thanks to klaus who pointed us out to the logo of EMW, which BMW took over in 1928.